NitheshSinghSanjay/Deep-Neural-Network-based-Real-Time-Object-Detection-for-Raspberry-Pi-and-non-GPU-devices/Real_time_video_streaming.md

 #### Step 2
 In the line 8, replace "192.168.0.186" with your raspberry pi IP address and save the file.
 #### Step 3
-Now execute the file using the following command to view the livestream <br>
+Now execute the file using the following command to view the livestream.
 ##### $ python OpenCV-capture-test.py